KaroshiBee/weevil/docs/adapter.md

 ## Messaging invariants

-The [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/overview) (henceforth DAP) specifies certain 'invariants' for the messages passed back and forth between a front-end client and a DAP service.
+The [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/overview) (henceforth DAP) specifies certain ```invariants``` for the messages passed back and forth between a front-end client and a DAP service.
 The two main ones are

 * all incoming requests from the client have a corresponding response message from the DAP service (or a general error message response if something went wrong).
 For example the ```threads``` request should be answered with a ```threads``` response etc.